onzfonz/comp227/src/content/8/en/part8b.md

 Normal (healthy weight)
 ```

-Create an npm script for running the program with the command `npm run calculateBmi`.
+Create an npm script for running the program with the command `npm run calculateBMI`.

 #### 8.2 Exercise calculator